jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 # O'Reilly
 O'Reilly gained a reputation for publishing technical books.
-Their brand usually includes a drawing of an animal on the front cover of their books.
+Their corporate branding usually included a drawing of an animal on the front cover of their books.

 O'Reilly expanded beyond printed books with an online resource found at [oreilly.com](https://www.oreilly.com/).
-It hosts thousands of books and videos including titles that were not original published by O'Reilly.
+It hosts thousands of books and videos including titles that were not original published by O'Reilly in addition to a few other features.
 It's a great resource, but it's a subscription service.
 Here are a few subsription options:
 * If you're lucky, your employer will provide a subscription.
 My last employer provided a subscription to all developers for several years, but they have since canceled it.
 * Subscribe yourself from their various [Plans](https://www.oreilly.com/online-learning/pricing.html); however, it's a bit pricey.
 You can try a [Free 10-Day Trial](https://www.oreilly.com/start-trial/?type=individual) to see if you like it.
 * Join the [Association for Computing Machinery](https://www.acm.org/) (ACM) and sign up for their [Skills Bundle Add-On](https://learning.acm.org/skills-bundle), which includes a partial O'Reilly subscription plan along with a [Skillsoft Percipio](https://www.skillsoft.com/) subscription.
 The ACM O'Reilly plan is not the full O'Reilly experience, but it includes the entire O'Reilly 60,000+ book and video collection, plus Skillsoft Percipio, for about half the price of a complete O'Reilly subscription.
-The ACM and O'Reilly relationship has been ... fluid over the past ten years.
+The ACM and O'Reilly relationship has been ... fluid over the years.
 [ACM membership benefits](https://www.acm.org/membership/membership-benefits) used to include restricted access O'Reilly subscription by default.
 Then it transitioned to full access with basic ACM membership, which was an incredible deal.
 Then it transititioned to limited book/video access with basic membership, which was still an incredible deal.
 Then it disappeared completely, which was very disappointing.
 And now the current availability is back to book/video access, but only with the addition of the Skills Bundle Add-On, which is still a good deal.
 I'm sure it will change again in a few years.

 # Blogs
 Many software professional share their experience and knowledge via blogs.